elasticquent/Elasticquent/readme.md

 }
 ```

-### Setting Mapping Properties

-You can set mapping properties in a

 ### More Options

 By default, document sources are enabled.
 To turn document sources off, set a property in your Eloquent model: